-REFLEX Analytical's bench top Pellet Press provides a convenient and economical means for compressing powdered materials into pellet or tablet form without incurring the cost normally associated with expensive tablet making machinery.
+REFLEX Analytical's benchtop Pellet Press provides a convenient and economical means for compressing powdered materials into pellet or tablet form without incurring the cost normally associated with expensive tablet making machinery.
 It is a compact, hand-operated press that can be used anywhere in the laboratory, requiring very little bench space and no fixed mounting.
-The Pellet Press produces uniform pellets in a polished die and ejects them smoothly into a receiver without danger of contamination.
+The Pellet Press produces uniform pellets in a polished die and ejects them smoothly into a receiver without incident of contamination.

 The pellets produced in the Pellet Press are cylindrical in shape with flat ends.
 Their height or thickness depends upon the amount of material compressed and the force applied.
 The dies are not fastened down.
 They automatically align with the press ram and may be slipped out from under the ram for quick reloading.

 The compressive force in this press is developed by hand pressure on a lever attached to a large steel cam.
 This press system is designed to provide a steadily increasing mechanical advantage up to a ratio of approximately 50 to 1 at the end of the stroke.
 Thus, a force of 20 pounds applied to the lever develops approximately 1000 pounds on the press ram which is adequate to produce firm pellets from most powdered materials (usually without adding a binder).